softwarelanguageslab/onweer-teastore/README.md

+# Onweer enhanced TeaStore

+This repository contains a version of TeaStore with several enhancements for use with the Onweer resilience fuzzing tool:
+* A proper REST API has been added to the webui service
+* An OpenAPI 3.1 description of this API is provided in webui-openapi.yml
+* The Onweer java agent is included in the Docker images for coverage information and fault injection.
+* Some fixes and changes in error handling behavior to make TeaStore more appropriate to resilience testing ** Add Jakarta exception mappers to properly propagate exceptions to the user ** Replace incorrect usage of the 408 status code with 504.
+** Etc.

+To build this version of TeaStore, simply run `./rebuild_docker.sh`.
+This requires already having built the `onweer-agent` Docker image, else it will not be able to find the agent JAR.

+Once the images have been built, TeaStore can be ran using docker-compose by using the `examples/docker/docker-compose_default.yaml` docker-compose file.

+What follows is the original TeaStore README.md

 # TeaStore #

 The TeaStore is a micro-service reference and test application to be used in benchmarks and tests.
 The TeaStore emulates a basic web store for automatically generated, tea and tea supplies.
 As it is primarily a test application, it features UI elements for database generation and service resetting in addition to the store itself.